weinajin/minimal-mistakes/_posts/2019-04-26-step-back-sdt.md

   - [life]
 ---

 Recently I received two interviews from my department (School of Interactive Arts and Technology, SIAT).
 I post my responses so that to make my recent thoughts tangible.
-When I formulate the text, I am greatly influenced by self-determination theory[^self-determination theory].
+When I formulate the text, I am greatly influenced by self-determination theory[^sdt].
 Thanks to my persistent trial-and-error in the past decade, fortunately, I seem to approximate my intrinsic interests starting from my Ph.D. thesis.
 Now although I am no longer young enough and my career has just started, I already enjoy the vitality and creativity during my thesis research process.
 When facing my projects, my co-workers, and my family, I also feel less anxious and more peaceful.

----
 ## What motivated you to pursue graduate school?
-(100 words max.)

 My original motivation to pursue graduate school is that I wanted to dramatically change my career, and to spend time in the field of technology and design that I am interested in.
 Four years ago at my admission, I was expecting to earn a degree and some new skills so that I can find a good job after graduation.
 But after consistent learning, discovering, trying and failing, I am lucky enough to find myself on the path toward discovering and pursuing my intrinsic interest, which brings me more enjoyment and satisfaction than the extrinsic motivations such as degree or job.
 For me, that’s the serendipity of being at graduate school.